Annopole Stare

 Annopole Stare is a village in the administrative district of Gmina Zduńska Wola, within Zduńska Wola County, Łódź Voivodeship, in central Poland.

-It lies approximately 11 km north-west of Zduńska Wola and 45 km west of the regional capital Łódź.
+In the years 1954–1961 the village belonged to and was the seat of the authorities of the Annopole gmina, after its abolition within the Korczew gmina.
+In the years 1975–1998 the town administratively belonged to the Sieradz Voivodeship.